toin0u/sbin.dk/README.md

 -------
 Let's push changes to your repository **and** your VPS.

-1. `git commit -a -m "Added: my first post"`
+1. `git commit -am "Added: my first post"`
 2. `rake release`